-Step 3: If we say no to your request for coverage for medical care, you decide if you want to make an appeal.
+Step 4: If we say no to your request for coverage for medical care, you can appeal.

-- If we say no, you have the right to ask us to reconsider and perhaps change this decision by making an appeal.
-Making an appeal means making another try to get the medical care coverage you want. - If you decide to make an appeal, it means you are going on to Level 1 of the appeals process (see Section 6.3 below).
+If we say no, you have the right to ask us to reconsider this decision by making an appeal.
+This means asking again to get the medical care coverage you want.
+If you make an appeal, it means you are going on to Level 1 of the appeals process.

-Section 6.3 Step-by-step: How to make a Level 1 Appeal (How to ask for a review of a medical care coverage decision made by our plan)
+Section 6.3 Step-by-step: How to make a Level 1 appeal